-Sensory play meets Science with this easy STEM activity
+Sensory play meets Science with a magnet sensory bin

-There are a few things I know with absolute, complete certainty.
+There are some things I know with absolute, complete certainty.

 Something I’m 100000% sure of: kids 👏🏼 love 👏🏼 magnets. 👏🏼